Orange-OpenSource/ouds-ios/THIRD_PARTY.md

 *xcode-install* is distributed under the terms and conditions of the [MIT License](http://opensource.org/licenses/MIT).
 You may download the source code on the [following website](https://github.com/xcpretty/xcode-install).

+### Other tools

+#### Gitleaks

+Copyright (c) 2019 Zachary Rice

+*gitleaks* is distributed under the terms and conditions of the [MIT License](http://opensource.org/licenses/MIT).
+You may download the source code on the [following website](https://github.com/gitleaks/gitleaks).

+#### Periphery

+Copyright (c) 2019 Ian Leitch

+*Periphery* is distributed under the terms and conditions of the [MIT License](http://opensource.org/licenses/MIT).
+You may download the source code on the [following website](https://github.com/peripheryapp/periphery).

+#### SwiftFormat

+Version 0.54.0

+Copyright 2016 Nick Lockwood.

+*SwiftFormat* is distributed under the terms and conditions of the [MIT License](http://opensource.org/licenses/MIT).
+You may download the source code on the [following website](https://github.com/nicklockwood/SwiftFormat).

+#### SwiftLint

+Version 0.55.1

+Copyright 2020 Realm Inc.

+*SwiftLint* is distributed under the terms and conditions of the [MIT License](http://opensource.org/licenses/MIT).
+You may download the source code on the [following website](https://github.com/realm/SwiftLint).